-Of course we always encourage a visit to the hospital before admission and our Matron will be very happy to meet with you and your family, give you a tour of our home and answer any questions you may have.
+Of course we always encourage a visit to the hospital before admission and our Director of Nursing will be very happy to meet with you and your family, give you a tour of our home and answer any questions you may have.
 Please just schedule an appointment with us beforehand, to make sure we can give you the time and attention you deserve.

-Admission to Cahercalla Community Hospital and Hospice Care is arranged through our Matron who will discuss your stay with you and understand your specific needs.
+Admission to Cahercalla Community Care is arranged through our Matron who will discuss your stay with you and understand your specific needs.
 This will help us make sure we have all the equipment, competency and knowledge you need for your stay..

 On the day of your admission, please go to the Reception Desk in the lobby on the ground floor of the hospital, where we will welcome you.